Majors: Office Technology Information and Accounting

 Andersen earned her bachelor’s degree and currently works at King & Moran CPA.
 She also passed the three-part, 12-hour IRS Enrolled Agents exam, which allows her to prepare tax returns on her own as well as represent anyone in IRS matters, which resulted in a promotion to head accountant.

-Her son is now on his own journey at College of DuPage, one that Andersen hopes is as fulfilling as her own experience.
+Her son has now completed his own journey at College of DuPage, one that was as fulfilling as Andersen’s experience.

 “Every single semester I had exceptional professors who taught me educational material and life skills: my college and career skills teachers, Professors Greene and Kowalkowski, who gave me the confidence to blaze a path for myself and set goals for my future while showing me how to succeed in school; my business teacher, Professor Elliman, who inspired business critical thinking and planted the accounting seed, even if I wasn’t yet receptive; my philosophy teacher, Professor Petersen, who encouraged thinking outside the box; my office and technology teachers, Professors Wendy Felder, Nancy Stanko and Kay Gerken, who opened my eyes to the expansive office environment and its extensive software programs; my speech teacher, Professor Mia Poston, who took my terrifying fear of public speaking and turned it into a strong confidence that helped me land an incredible job that ultimately changed my life; and my accounting teacher, Professor McBeth, who is always available and very helpful in helping me carve my path toward a career in accounting.”